 What Substrate do Ghost Shrimp Need?

 They can live everywhere.
-However, sand, small gravel etc can make them happier.
-In nature, these shrimp can even build burrow to feed.
+However, sand, small gravel, etc can make them happier.
+In nature, these shrimp can even build burrows to feed.
 They use the claws of the first and second legs to dig with and legs to draw the sandy mud backward.
 However, these burrows are not permanent and they do not stay close to them all the time.

 Do Ghost shrimp need Brackish Water?